SummaryRead the full fact sheet

-To become infected with HIV or hepatitis B or C while playing sports, body fluids such as blood from an infected person needs to enter your bloodstream through a significant abrasion (cut) on your skin or mucous membranes (mouth or eyes).
+To become infected with HIV or hepatitis B or C while playing sports, body fluids such as blood from an infected person would need to enter your bloodstream through:

 HIV and hepatitis B are spread in similar ways.
-Because both HIV and hepatitis B are found in blood, semen and vaginal fluids, these infections are transmitted by:
+Because both HIV and hepatitis B are found in blood, semen and vaginal fluids, these infections are transmitted:

-- unprotected anal, vaginal or oral sex (without a condom or dam) with an infected person
+- by having condomless anal, vaginal or oral sex with an infected person

-- sharing needles, syringes and other injecting equipment with an infected person
+- by sharing needles, syringes and other injecting equipment with an infected person

-- mother to baby during childbirth or breastfeeding.
+- from mother to baby during childbirth or breastfeeding.

 Hepatitis C is spread through blood-to-blood transmission only, but is not thought to be sexually transmitted unless blood is present.

 Sport and transmission of HIV and hepatitis

 The risk of catching HIV or hepatitis B or C from an infected player is:

 - negligible (so small that it can be disregarded) for other athletes and players involved in contact sports

 - extremely low for first aid officers who follow infection control guidelines

-- unlikely for coaches, trainers, officials and spectators.
+- extremely unlikely for coaches, trainers, officials and spectators.

 HIV and hepatitis B or C cannot be caught from: